mcpython4-coding/core/doc/tasks.md

 - moved tool system to tags (see mc)

+Animated textures:
+- New atlases for textures with animation, where for each frame a new one is created, so we can switch between them each rendering frame (So, for each frame count & timing, a new one is needed)

 Issues:
 - biome map is not saved to save files or loaded not correctly somehow
 - hiding faces to rotated blocks like logs fails